Wu-Wu/Validate-SPF/README.md

 ## check\_extra

-Checks extra parameters for mechanisms and modifiers.
+Checks extra parameters of the tokens (mechanisms, modifiers).
+Uses the appropriate private function to validate it.
+Returns the result of calling this function, or 0 if no function found.

 # PRIVATE FUNCTIONS